Strawberry Stadium

-View of Strawberry Stadium and multi-level parking facility.
+Strawberry Stadium is a stadium in Hammond, Louisiana, on the campus of Southeastern Louisiana University.
+Opened in 1937 and with a current capacity of 7,408, it serves as home to the SLU Lions football, soccer, and track and field teams.

-Strawberry Stadium is a 7,408-seat football/soccer stadium in Hammond, Louisiana.
-It is home to the Southeastern Louisiana University Lions American football team.
-The stadium also hosts St. Thomas Aquinas Catholic High School football, previously hosted Hammond High School football, and has been the site of numerous play-off games involving other schools from Tangipahoa Parish.
+The stadium also hosts other institutions such as St. Thomas Aquinas Catholic High School football, previously hosted Hammond High School football, and has been the site of numerous play-off games involving other schools from Tangipahoa Parish.

 History

 The facility was constructed in 1937 as part of Franklin D. Roosevelt's WPA program under Project 1304.
 The steel and concrete structure was built to hold 8,500 spectators and included 36 dorm rooms to house 144 students.
 Additional facilities in the stadium include a social room, café, music rooms, a band room, and dressing rooms for several sports teams.
 Construction of the stadium took just 16 weeks, in part due Governor Richard Leche's strong backing of the project.
 At Leche's direction, workers were pulled from other construction projects in the area to work on the stadium, and crews worked day and night on the facility.

 With the governor in attendance, the stadium was christened on September 17, 1937, with a game against Louisiana State University.
 Reportedly, Leche initially planned to name the stadium after himself, but instead it was named "Strawberry Stadium" to honor local farmers.
 A plaque on the north end of East Stadium notes Gov. Leche's contribution to the university.